YuJM/layouts-rc/packages/overlay/README.md

 ## Feature

 - (alert-dialog, dialog, sheet...) open, close state **no more management**.
+- **You don't need to worry about declaring overlay component**.
 - It's okay to have multiple overlay.
-- Delivering data to Overlay component Props.
+- Delivering data to overlay component Props.
 - Detect when an overlay component is closed.
   - The resulting data is received on close.